 Periodontal disease is different than most health problems.
 Over 70% of the population will get it at sometime during their life, although they may not know that they have it.
 Research shows that even if they receive treatment it will likely come back.
-The reason is that periodontal disease is caused by natural forces which are constantly at work and are only resisted by your immune system and home care. \ teeth.
-You just drag it along your arch and the four heads simultaneously brush the inside and outside of your teeth and gums exactly at the right angles.
-In 30 seconds you have done the job better than you could in two minutes with a normal single-headed power toothbrush. \
+The reason is that periodontal disease is caused by natural forces which are constantly at work and are only resisted by your immune system and home care.

-The goal of the CleanKiss Homecare system is to remove the causes of periodontal disease every day so that if you don't have it you won't get it; if you have it, we can help cure it; and if we have treated you, it won't come back.
-Our research shows that over the period of one year, 98% of our treatment effect is retained. \ food debris that accumulates after meals.
-However, it also has magnets in the handles which ionize the water preventing the plaque and calculus from forming. \

-CleanKiss Scrub Brush Our scrub brush is like a car wash for your bad breath germs that attack your gums using botanicals instead of chemicals.
-Bad breath is usually caused by bacteria entering our mouth every time we eat, drink or breathe.
-These germs cause gum disease, allowing bacteria to get into the bloodstream and cause inflammation.
+The goal of the CleanKiss Homecare system is to remove the causes of periodontal disease every day so that if you don't have it you won't get it; if you have it, we can help reverse it; and if we have treated breath is usually caused by bacteria entering our mouth every time we eat, drink or breathe.
+These germs cause gum disease, allowing bacteria to the bloodstream and cause inflammation.
 Inflammation contributes to many diseases including diabetes and heart disease.
 Keeping your mouth clean plus adding nutritional support can give your mouth and body the healthy support it needs to resist gum disease.

-Hydrofloss The Hydrofloss unit is technology's answer to flossing.
-It is an irrigator that hydrauli- cally removes easily and work together to prevent inflammation, gum disease and cavities.
+One reason gum disease returns is most people cannot eat enough fruits and veggies to produce inflammation squelching anti-oxidants.
+PerioTherapy and PerioCare absorb easily to prevent inflammation, gum disease and cavities.
+AND are the only nutriceuticals proven to work with a double blind study from Loma Linda University.